Recycling places and

 Most of the information below was taken from this blog and others were taken from this article.
 I know there are lots of recycling venues that support Hawaii charities, so if you know of any, please e-mail me!

-Only corrugated cardboard is recyclable.
-"Corrugated" cardboard has two thin layers with a wavy layer in the center.
+Corrugated cardboard has two thin layers separated by a wavy layer in the center.
 Most shipping boxes are corrugated; other everyday packaging such as cereal boxes are NOT.

 Cell phones